dart-lang/site-www/src/_guides/language/sound-dart.md

 <aside class="alert alert-info" markdown="1">
-**Note:** The terms "sound Dart", "strong mode Dart", and "type safe Dart" are sometimes used interchangeably. _Strong mode_ is Dart's implementation of a sound type system, also called type safe.
-With strong mode enabled, Dart is a type safe language.
-Similarly, "classic Dart" refers to Dart before soundness was added to the language.
+**Note:** The terms "sound Dart", "strong mode Dart", and "type safe Dart" are sometimes used interchangeably. _Strong mode_ is Dart's implementation of a sound type system.
+With strong mode enabled,
+Dart is a type safe language.
+"Classic Dart" refers to Dart before soundness was added to the language.

 Eventually, soundness won't be optional in the Dart language, and strong mode will no longer be a mode.
 It will just be part of the language.
 </aside>

-You can reap the benefits of sound Dart code today, such as finding bugs at compile time (rather than at runtime) using Dart's static analyzer.
+By writing sound Dart code today, you'll reap some benefits now, with more in the near future.
+Current benefits include finding bugs at compile time (rather than at runtime) using Dart's static analyzer.
-Soon you will be able to take advantage of new tooling that compiles faster and gives you an improved development experience.
+And soon you'll be able to use new tools that quickly and incrementally compile your sound Dart code, giving you a better overall developer experience.

 Sound Dart adds only a few additional rules beyond that for classic Dart&mdash;mostly you clarify code where the types are ambiguous or